yuerugou54/fujohnwang.github.com/posts/2016-03-28-IDPA-a-great-memory.md

 Alley and I are from HangZhou, Zhejiang Province;

-Ken and Karry are from ChangZhou, Jiangsu Province.
+Zen and Karry are from ChangZhou, Jiangsu Province.

 We got together in Bangkok.